sh14/oi-yamaps/Readme.md

 ## Frequently Asked Questions

+### I have problems with activation

+If you see something like this 'Plugin has not correct header', just reactivate the plugin.
+This issue comes because of renaming file to correct naming.

 ### How can I add Stretchy Icons?

 Just add the "iconcontent" attribute [showyamap address="Moscow, Birulevskaya st., 1" iconcontent="Content"]